-Yesterday, it was nine months ago that our little Amanda came into this world.
+Yesterday, it was nine months ago that our little Amanda was born.
 A lot has happened since.
 ‘The death of a baby is like a heavy storm that wrecks the ship of life.
 The woeparents are drowning persons who are dazed and surprised to see that they are still alive.
 Their ships are stranded.
 And from drowning men they become ‘jutters’ (a Dutch word for ‘those who comb the beach’ for brevity I’ll use the Dutch word hereafter).
-They are searching for what is still usefull.
+They are searching for what is still useful.
 They look for ways to balance their ship again.’
-These words from Kathy Beckers-Mansell describe painfully precise the process we’re in.
+These words from Kathy Beckers-Mansell describe painfully accurate the process we’re in.

 When Amanda died, we lost all orientation.
-It was indeed as if we were shipwrecked and subsequently realized we survived and were floated around on a debris.
-We were bewildered asking ourselves how to go on, what we should feel, how to deal with this.
-We started to do this ‘jutten’: what is still useful of all we had learned, collected, build up, believed and done in our lives?
+It was indeed as if we were shipwrecked and subsequently realized we survived and floated around on a debris.
+Bewildered we wondered how to move on, what we should feel, how to deal with this.
+We started to do this: ‘jutten’: what is still useful of all we learned, collected, build up, believed and done in our lives?
 Now it came down to it.
-And at the same time: now it is about surviving.
-We clamped to what seemed important to us right now, at thís moment.
+And at the same time: now we need to survive.
+We clinged to what seemed important to us at that moment.
 How we have changed.
 Or perhaps we didn’t.
-Maybe we became more ourselves.
+Maybe we actually became ourselves more.

 For here I am.
 Sat down and writing.
 Finally I am writing.
 I have always been a writer, but I was too afraid to say what I think and that fear kept me from publishing.
-But some months ago, in July, I could not withhold myself anymore.
+But some months ago, I could not withhold myself anymore.
 I had to share the words I tried to find for what is going on inside of me.
-Maybe because shared sorrow is half sorrow indeed.
+Maybe because misery loves company indeed.
 And writing gets some pressure off of me.

 I am in the process of making the baby-album of Amanda.
 To add the right words to it, I have been reading some of my diaries.
 It is quite bizarre to read that what I thought when I was pregnant, and the things I did at that time, helped me with ‘jutten’ afterwards.

 I reread The Shack in a Dutch translation after Amanda’s death.
-And last week Henk and I watched the movie that has been made of this book.
-And again and again, and not only through this story of Young, I am convinced that it is okay what we feel, what we think, where we are.
+And last week my Love and I watched the movie together.
+Again and again, and not only through this story of Young, I am convinced that it is okay what we feel, what we think, where we are.
 And it is good to pour out your heart with God.
 He can handle it and He is with us.

-We are ‘Jutters’ (Combers of the beach) indeed and we need to find our trust and our course again.
+We are ‘Jutters’ indeed and we need to find our way again.
 We are actually walking a road.
 Grief does not stay the same.
 It changes.
 There are new aspects coming to surface.
 Sometimes very raw, sometimes bittersweet.
 But there is also growing new trust.
 There is development.
 It is not the same as it was in the past, but it is also not the same as shortly after Amanda’s death.

 If you ask me know how I am doing, I still find it hard to give an answer.
-I am fine in a way.
+In a way I am fine.
 We are alive, we do the right things.
-We cry if we have to cry, we laugh about things that are pretty and good or just funny.
+We cry if we have to, we laugh about things that are pretty and good or funny.
 Amanda is a part of our life, she is part of our family.
 And we ‘just’ live on.
 Changed.
 We try to hold onto the word that in the coming Christmas season will be repeated all over the world: Immanuel: God is with us.
 And we go on.
-To ‘Jutten’.
+Combing the beach.